The Margaret MacMillan Trinity One Program

-- Trinity One has three streams: International Relations, Public Policy, and Ethics.
+- Trinity One has three streams: Public Policy, Ethics and International Relations.
 Students enrol in one of these three streams.

 - Each stream consists of two seminar courses, taken concurrently, and requires that students take a third, co-requisite course.
 (These three courses would be among the five courses typically taken per-year by a Faculty of Arts & Science student.)

 - The seminar courses are limited to 25 students each.
 They foster small-group discussion and emphasize the development of critical-thinking, oral-presentation, writing, and research skills.

 The Advantages of Trinity One:

 - Trinity One includes co-curricular events that draw upon the rich resources of the University of Toronto's School of Public Policy and Governance, Centre for Ethics and Munk School of Global Affairs These events enable students in all Trinity One streams to hear guest speakers and to engage in informal conversation with one another and with their professors.